How to Qualify for the Canadian Experience Class

 Language Ability You must:

-• present your approved language ability test
+• Present your approved language ability test

 If you fulfill the Canadian Experience Class requirements, you will likely qualify for Express Entry.
-The next step is applying for permanent residence via the Express Entry Portal, which can be done on the Canadian immigration site, which is facilitated and managed on your behalf by our skilled team of RCICs.
+The next step is applying for permanent residence via the Express Entry Portal, which can be done on the Canadian immigration site.
+It is facilitated and managed on your behalf by our skilled team of RCICs.
 If you are selected for an ITA, you will have 60 days to submit all your documents - these documents must validate the information you provided on your Express profile and application.
 But with the continued support of our team, all applications will be managed with sheer precision, giving you the best chance of success.
 Once you do that, you will receive your Canada PR visa within approximately six months.

 Note: